csci-1301/csci-1301.github.io/docs/getting_help.md

     - My office hours are M. & W. 10--12.
     - I have been teaching this class for many semesters, but I am always excited to meet new students and introduce you all to programming.
 -->

+Samuel Bailey:
+~
+    - <sambailey@augusta.edu>
+    - Responsible for Section A's lab.
+    - Also present during Section C and D's labs.
+    - The best way to reach me is through my discord [Discord](http://discordapp.com/users/233045391325528064) and email.
+I check both very often.
+I use   Teams sometimes, but the other two are the best way to reach me.
+    - My office hours are currently undecided.
+I am waiting till I finalize other stuff before I put them in stone.
+    - I am a IT student.
+I enjoy video games, reading books such as Brandon Sanders Mistborn, and I run the TTPRG Pathfinder 2e in my spare time.

+Jason Weeks:
+~
+    - <jaweeks@augusta.edu>
+    - Responsible for Section B's lab
+    - May also be present for Section C's lab
+    - The best way to contact me is via email or through [Discord](http://discordapp.com/users/269850129022976000).
+I'm fairly active on both, so I should get back to you pretty quickly there.
+I almost never check Teams and it doesn't send me notifications, so I will likely miss any messages there.
+    - My office hours are as follows (all are at UH 129):
+        - Tuesday: 1:00pm - 5:00pm
+        - Thursday: 3:00pm - 5:00pm
+        - Friday: 9:00am - 12:00pm
+    - I'm a fourth year Computer Science major, Math minor and a UCA for over two years now.
+I can't wait to help out another semester of 1301 students learn to code!

 Artis Carter:
 ~
     - <artcarter@augusta.edu>.